-One thing I love about living in the Upstate area are the small towns that are within driving distance from Greenville.
-Central and Clemson are two small towns that have so much to offer.
+One thing I love about living in the Upstate area are the small towns that are within driving distance from

 Central is a small university town that was founded in the late 1870's and got it's name from a railroad line.
 The railroad line started in Atlanta and ended in Charlotte.
 Central was the middle point--so that's how the name came about.
 The Atlantic and Richmond Air-line Railroad Company decided to keep their business in Central.